-Altogether tidying up and doing some basic cleaning should only take you about 10 to 15 minutes to complete after the kids have gone to bed.
+Altogether tidying up and doing some basic cleaning should only take you about 10 to 15 minutes to complete after the children have gone to bed.

 See our article Should babysitters clean to learn about parent expectations around cleaning.

-Sometimes you get so busy looking after the kids when you're babysitting that you don't get a chance to eat.
+Sometimes you get so busy looking after the children when you're babysitting that you don't get a chance to eat.